 In some cases, a NodeBrain command ends with a command directed to another interpreter.
 In those cases, you must follow the syntax rules of the other interpreter.
-The following rule that uses a host shell command as the action is illustrated in this concept.
+The following rule that uses a host shell command as the action illustrates this concept.